dylanjones784/Markdown-Guide/BestPractiseGuide.md

 For example, a request to an API with no versioning would like this:

+**EXAMPLE**
-Example of Request with no versioning in uri, so just a normal request
+ of Request with no versioning in uri, so just a normal request

 Changes would be represented as a new resource or operation that can be executed without reliance on existing functionality.